Controversies in professional sumo: Other scandals

+Harassment claims and failed properly paid overtime

+In October 2023 it was revealed that several employees of the Japan Sumo Association had lodged complaints with the Board of Directors about the supervision of certain non-elder managers.
+After an investigation, it was revealed that the administrative affairs chief and the head of the office in charge of accounting were responsible for numerous irregularities dating back to 2017 concerning the payment of overtime pay for an estimated amount of 100 million yen (~$667,870/€637,712).
+Having initially sought to resolve the problem internally in August, the Association received twelve formal complaints from staff who were dissatisfied with the way the matter was being handled.
+At the same time, it was also reported that the same two managers had unilaterally reduced the salaries of certain employees, restricted access to the computer server and asked intrusive questions to women during recruitment interviews about their pregnancy and childbirth plans.
+Finally, it was also confirmed that both men had verbally abused employees.
+In response to these actions, the Sumo Association decided to suspend its administrative affairs chief for one month, and demote the head of the office in charge of accounting by one rank in the Association hierarchy.

 Health effects

 The sumo lifestyle has negative health effects which become apparent later in life.
 Sumo wrestlers have a life expectancy between 60 and 65, more than 20 years shorter than the average Japanese male, as the diet and sport take a toll on the wrestler's body.
 Many develop type 2 diabetes or high blood pressure, and they are prone to heart attacks due to the enormous amount of body mass and fat that they accumulate.
 The excessive intake of alcohol can lead to liver problems and the stress on their joints due to their excess weight can cause arthritis.
 Recently, the standards of weight gain are becoming less strict, in an effort to improve the overall health of the wrestlers.